 Before cleaning, I removed the rubber O-ring from the valve (you don't want the cleaning agents to degrade the rubber).
 Next I used carburetor cleaner, rags and Q-tips to thoroughly remove all deposits from the valve.
 In the process, the spring and seating parts came out of the solenoid - I'm not sure if that is supposed to happen, but I was able to put them back in without problems.

-With the valve removed, I also cleaned the air passages in the
+With the valve removed, I also cleaned the air passages in the throttle body which also had plenty of black gunk.

 My IAC valve was shiny-clean, so I replaced the O-ring and plugged it back in to the wiring harness to test it.
 I turned the ignition to the on position and it appeared to move in & out much more freely than before.